aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

 + If the total payload of a list (i.e. the combined length of all its items being RLP encoded) is 0-55 bytes long, the RLP encoding consists of a single byte with value 0xc0 plus the length of the list followed by the concatenation of the RLP encodings of the items.
 The range of the first byte is thus [0xc0, 0xf7].
 + If the total payload of a list is more than 55 bytes long, the RLP encoding consists of a single byte with value 0xf7 plus the length in bytes of the length of the payload in binary form, followed by the length of the payload, followed by the concatenation of the RLP encodings of the items.
 The range of the first byte is thus [0xf8, 0xff].

-For a more detailed description of RLP encoding rules, please refer to the reference document Rlp wiki: https://eth.wiki/en/fundamentals/rlp
+For a more detailed description of RLP encoding rules, please refer to the reference document RLP wiki: <https://eth.wiki/en/fundamentals/rlp>.

 ##### RLP encoding implementation